 There were games and outdoor sports, and women gathered plants and flowers to decorate their doorways and hearths.
 The plants chosen varied by country, but a common one in Britain was, not surprisingly, St. John’s Wort.
 The plant is named for the festival, not the other way round; its botanical name is ‘hypericum’ from the Greek, ‘hypereikon’, an ‘eikon’ being a ghost or other spirit.
 ‘Hyper’ means ‘over’ or ‘above’, giving a combined meaning conveying the ability to fend off spirits.7For here is another midsummer tradition; like Samhain/Halloween, it was considered a time of year when magic was powerful, and ghosts, ghouls, demons, witches and faeries – depending on the culture and time – might be abroad.
 The greenery around the home was a talisman against their influence.

 The third major element of midsummer festivities was divination, and love divination in particular.
-Here we definitely pre-date the Vikings with links to Áine, an Irish Celtic goddess and member of the Tuatha dé Danann, who, over the centuries, came to be regarded as a faery queen.
-In her goddess form, Áine – whose name means ‘light – was represented by the sun and the moon, and looked after human love, wealth and well-being.
+In Irish tradition there is a Celtic goddess and member of the Tuatha dé Danann, who, over the centuries, came to be regarded as a faery queen. Áine – whose name means ‘light – was represented by the sun and the moon, and looked after human love, wealth and well-being.
 Rituals in her honour were held on midsummer and required a bonfire.
 Familiar?
+Of course, there’s no evidence whatsoever that she was known on this side of the pond, but perhaps we shared a similar heritage.

 Details of love divination are thin on the ground in Cumbria, but other western counties shared a tradition known as the ‘midsummer rose’.
 A woman picked a rose and pressed it in paper.
 If she didn’t check the rose until Christmas Day, she would find it was still fresh; she then pinned it to her bosom, and the first man to snatch it up would be her future husband.8